aleccool213/steam-buddy/README.md

 2. Set up the database (see Configuration section above)
 3. Set up your integrations and environment variables (see Configuring for Slack above)
 4. run `npm install` to install all dependencies
-5. run `make run` to run steam buddy
+5. run `npm start` to run steam buddy

 It is suggested you run Steam Buddy on Heroku!